Evan Deng

 -

-2022: First music videos and TikTok success
+2022: First Music Videos and TikTok Success

 2023 - Present: Family Video Store

 Following the success of "Muchuu" and "Madeline," Evan Deng founded Family Video Store as a creative collective of artists and storytellers representing black, indigenous, queer & Asian creatives within Hollywood.
-In early 2025, Family Video Store filed for an official trademark and elected S-Corp status.

-Gaining attention within New York City's underground hyperpop scene, Deng worked with artists including Alice Longyu Gao, Namasenda, Sophie Cates, 8485, Fish Narc, Ravenna Golden, Babebee, Dafna, River Moon, Sebii, and more.
-As Family Video Store expanded, Deng began producing and directing music videos for record labels such as Epitaph Records and Robbins Entertainment.
+Gaining attention within New York City's underground hyperpop scene, Deng has worked with artists including Alice Longyu Gao, River Moon, Namasenda, Sophie Cates, 8485, Fish Narc, Ravenna Golden, SEBii, Babebee, Dafna, and more.
+As Family Video Store expanded, Deng began producing and directing music videos for major record labels such as Epitaph Records and Robbins Entertainment.
+In early 2025, Family Video Store filed for an official trademark and elected S-Corp status, releasing music videos for Dempsey Hope, Brooke, and PYNKIE.

 -

-↑ "Family Video Store™".
-Family Video Store™.
+↑ "Family Video Store” .Family Video Store™.
 Retrieved 2025-02-25.

 ↑ Chow, Steph (2023-01-22).
 "Evan Deng on Creating Music Video Magic and the Family Video Store Collective - Playback".
 Retrieved 2025-02-25.